nishaalajmera/Software-Engineering/1. Algorithms and Data Structures/Lesson Plans/Big O.md

 - Space complexity: Inefficient use of disk is often overlooked

 - [DEMO]: Show the generators with getsizeof.
 Compare their sizes seeing that generators are more efficient

+- Explain that there are many complexities: Binary search has log N complexity,